maciejmalik/olist-ecommerce-powerbi-dashboard/README.md

 The map uses:

 - **bubble size** to represent order volume
-- **tooltips** to display additional information such as revenue, number of customers, and delivery performance.
+- **tooltips** to display additional metrics such as revenue, customers, and delivery performance

 This allows quick identification of regions with the highest concentration of orders.